kshimasaki/Cryptocurrency-Trading-System/README.md

    1. Buy ETH when current eth sentiment is greather than 4.2% than historical eth sentiment

    2. Buy ETH when current btc sentiment is lower than 5.7% than historical btc sentiment

-   > While researching trends and formulating a buy strategy, I realized that the price change of ethereum is less resistant to changes in sentiment when compared to bitcoin.

 ## Sell indicators: